pablodecm/phd_thesis/src/104_chapter_4.md

 problems simultaneously.

-Five exclusive categories were defined based different on the generator level hadron information: the jet contains exactly one B hadron, at least two B hadrons, exactly one C hadrons and no B hadrons, at least two C hadrons and at least two C hadrons and no B hadrons or none of the defined categories.
+Five exclusive categories were defined based different on the generator level hadron information [^flavour]: the jet contains exactly one B hadron, at least two B hadrons, exactly one C hadrons and no B hadrons, at least two C hadrons and no B hadrons, or none of the previously defined categories.
 The softmax operator
 (see [Equation @eq:softmax_function]) was used to normalise the category output as probabilities and construct a loss